FirmwGuy/CEP/docs/L0_KERNEL/L0-ALGORITHMS.md

 * **History:** O(1) per update for metadata; copying cost proportional to payload when deep‑copying.
 Store reindexing sorts in O(n log n) for list/array, O(n) bucket rebuilds for hash/trees as implemented by backends invoked from `store_sort`/`store_to_dictionary` .
 * **Shadows:** O(1) attach; O(1) detach via swap‑with‑last; capacity grows geometrically.
 Move/clone preserves backlinks in O(k) where k is link count to the node .
 * **Traversal past:** O(visible nodes) with constant extra per node; deep traversal uses O(depth) state; no recursion (explicit stack/frames) for robustness .
-* **Serialization:** Writer is linear in path length + payload size; reader is linear in the sum of chunk sizes with strict sequencing and hash checks.
-Large blobs are streamed in slices of configurable size (default if zero) .
+* **Serialization:** Writer is linear in path length + payload size; reader is linear in the sum of record sizes with strict sequencing and hash checks.
+Large blobs are streamed in slices of configurable size (default if zero).
 * **Enzyme resolution:**

   * Matching: O(log n) to find buckets + O(candidates) to filter.